thycotic/ss-docs/security-hardening/secret-server-telemetry/index.md

 - The "Send Anonymized System Metrics to Thycotic" setting under Admin > Configuration is enabled (see below).

-You can allow for the metrics reporting on your firewall by whitelisting: `https://telemetry.thycotic.net:443`.
+You can allow for the metrics reporting on your firewall by allowlisting: `https://telemetry.thycotic.net:443`.

 ## Setting and Viewing Secret Server Telemetry